Akjo03/Akjo03/README.md

 - 💻 Programming
 - 🎹 Playing piano
-- 🎼 Composing music using Musescore
+- 🎼 <transcribing/Arranging/Composing music using MuseScore
 - 🎮 Gaming
 - 🌱 Learning new things
+- 👬 Hanging out with friends
 - 👬🏼 Meeting new friends and opportunities
-- 👬 Hanging out with friends

 ### I'm interested in...